beyond-decentralized/AIRport/apis/air-control/doc/examples/schema.md

-# Example Schema
+# Example Application

-This the example schema used throughout the project:
+This the example application used throughout the project:

 ```ts
 @Entity()